ibmsoe/bigtop_cluster/README.md

           sr2     11:2    1  1024M  0 rom
           sr3     11:3    1  1024M  0 rom

-    **Note**: An ideal configuration will specify as many identically-sized SSD disks as possible.
-In the example above, `sda` is being used for the OS, so it cannot be used, but all the 5.5T disks `[sdc ... sdm]` are good candidates.
+    **Note**: An ideal configuration includes as many identically-sized SSD disks as possible.
+In the example above, `sda` is used for the operating system and therefore, it cannot be used.
+However, all the 5.5T disks `[sdc ... sdm]` can be used.

-  2. Create a new file named `disk_list` that specifies one drive per line, for example:
+  2. Create a new file named `disk_list` that specifies one drive per line.
+For example:

           $ cat ./disk_list
           sdc